jacklnluvs/powerbi1/README.md

 ## 👤 About

-Created by **RakshanaQ** as a demonstration of data cleaning techniques in Power BI.
+Created by **JacklyneA** as a demonstration of data cleaning techniques in Power BI.

 ---